nikhil8617/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+a list of my favorite things.
+- 🐦
+- 🚗
+- 😄

+in order these are my favorite ice cream flavor:

+-butterscouch
+-chocolate